telvarost/FinalBeta-StationAPI/README.md

 * Each monster mob killed adds +1 to score.
 * Each passive mob killed adds +1 to score.
 * Allowing pressure plates to be place-able on fences.
+* Allowing trapdoors to be placed without having a supporting block.

 The following features were removed either because I failed to port them correctly and so disabled them or because they might conflict with the same or similar fix in the AnnoyanceFix mod: